A fully precessing higher-mode surrogate model of effective-one-body waveforms: Introduction

 While the \seob model is faithful to NR~\cite{Ossokine:2020kjp}, it is rather expensive to evaluate which limits its applicability in data analysis.
 For example, a single likelihood evaluation is tens of times slower than for waveforms with comparable physics from the Phenom family~\cite{Estelles:2021gvs, Pratten:2020ceb}.
 This means that it is challenging to use \seob for parameter estimation.
-In particular, standard samplers can have impractical runtimes even for relatively common events like GW150914: it would take several weeks to complete a run with the \texttt{dynesty} sampler~\cite{Speagle:2019ivv} running on 64 cores~\cite{Smith:2019ucc}.
-While it is possible to reduce the walltime by taking advantage of highly parallelized sampling methods (see e.g~\cite{Smith:2019ucc}), computational resources won't be able to keep pace with the expected large number of detections for future LIGO-Virgo-KAGRA observing runs.
+In particular, standard samplers can have impractical runtimes even for relatively common events like GW150914: it would take several months to complete well-converged a run with the \texttt{dynesty} sampler~\cite{Speagle:2019ivv} running on 64 cores~\cite{Smith:2019ucc}.
+While it is possible to reduce the wall time by taking advantage of highly parallelized sampling methods (see e.g~\cite{Smith:2019ucc}) or designing more efficient models from first principles (see e.g~\cite{Gamba:2021ydi}), computational resources won't be able to keep pace with the expected large number of detections for future LIGO-Virgo-KAGRA observing runs using slower models such as \seob.

 Another alternative approach is to use approximate grid-based rapid parameter estimation methods such as RIFT~\cite{Lange:2018pyp,Wysocki:2019grj} that can achieve high efficiency by evaluating the likelihood on a sparse grid and interpolating it across parameter space.
 While these methods have been very successfully used in production analyses~\cite{LIGOScientific:2020zkf, LIGOScientific:2020iuh,LIGOScientific:2020ibl,LIGOScientific:2021usb}, they often require careful configuration and are hard to robustly scale to the wide variety of expected signals.